dynamic-stall/dynamic-stall.github.io/README.md

 - Split-branch deployment (source and static content separated)
 - Brand asset copyright licensing

-I've disabled the _"Competitive Sites"_ and _"Open Source"_ sections, as they're much less relevant to my value proposition.
+I've disabled the _"Competitive Sites"_ and _"Open Source"_ sections, plus removed _"Education"_ from the navigation bar, as they're much less relevant to my value proposition.

 Feel free to browse, but I don't recommend cloning this repo unless you really want to see my tweaks!